Johannes Vetter’s Road to Redemption: Overcoming Shoulder Injuries for the 2024 Olympic Games in Paris

 On the one hand, this was due to the lack of competitiveness of the German athletes in Budapest, but on the other hand, it was also due to their high-profile failures.

 If you look at the winners’ lists, a Malaika Mihambo in top form, for example, would definitely have had a chance of winning the world title, which the Serbian Ivana Vuleta secured with 7.14 meters.
-However, Mihambo had to forego the title fights after a torn muscle fiber.
+However, Mihambo had to forego the title fights following a torn muscle fiber.

 Johannes Vetter is currently working on his comeback

-The situation is even more blatant in the men’s javelin throw, where the Indian Neeraj Chopra won the gold medal with 88.17 meters – a distance that until a while ago could only make Johannes Vetter smile wearily.
+The situation is even more blatant in the men’s javelin throw, where the Indian Neeraj Chopra won the gold medal with 88.17 meters – a distance that until a while ago might only make Johannes Vetter smile wearily.

 Cousin without precise diagnosis

 The German record holder (97.76 meters) regularly flew the javelin over 90 meters until two years ago and was the absolute dominator of the scene at that time.
-His winning streak was broken at the Olympic Games in Tokyo in 2021 when he couldn’t cope with the soft runway.
+His winning streak was broken at the Olympic Games in Tokyo in 2021 when he mightn’t cope with the soft runway.

 When Vetter was eager for revenge in 2022, his shoulder no longer cooperated and an agonizingly long period of suffering began.
 The now 30-year-old had to miss the 2022 World Cup in Eugene and the home European Championships in Munich, as well as the 2023 title fights in Budapest.